-To retain the best flavor of these herbs, you will either need to allow them to dry naturally or use a food dehydrator.
+Air drying works best with herbs that do not have a high moisture content, like Bay, Dill, Marjoram, Oregano, Rosemary, Summer Savory, and Thyme.
+To retain the best flavor of these herbs, you'll either need to allow them to dry naturally or use a food dehydrator.
 A microwave or an oven set on low may seem like a convenient shortcut, but they actually cook the herbs to a degree, diminishing the oil content and flavor.
-Use them only as a last resort.
+Use these appliances only as a last resort.

 When to Harvest Your Herbs for Drying

 - Cut branches in mid-morning.
 Let the morning dew dry from the leaves, but pick before the plants are wilting in the afternoon sun.

 How to Dry Fresh Herbs